 So why did the Supreme Court take a pass on this part of the federal government's case?
 The federal government hadn't presented that argument at any lower court.
 And the government not previously presenting an argument also ties into the third part of the ruling.

 Part III -- Did the Officers have Probable Cause Anyway?

 Remarkably, the federal government hadn't made the case at the Circuit Court whether the police officers had probable cause to initiate a search after Mr. Byrd noted he had another illegal drug in the vehicle.
 Why?
 The previous court's ruling that the unauthorized driver lacked a reasonable expectation of privacy in a rental car meant that getting a search warrant would be moot.

 Also left for remand is the Government’s argument that, even if Byrd had a right to object to the search, probable cause justified it in any event.
 The Third Circuit did not reach this question because it concluded, as an initial matter, that Byrd lacked a reasonable expectation of privacy in the rental car.

-Mr. Byrd's probably going to remain in jail for a while.
-Per the Supreme Court's ruling, he didn't automatically lose his fourth amendment protections but there's are still the questions as to whether there was probable cause for the search and whether an unauthorized driver should be treated the same as a criminal.
-And while the media might breathlessly claim that it's a major win for unauthorized drivers and the fourth amendment, it's really not.
-The Supreme Court has precisely stated that lower courts should determine:
+Per the Supreme Court's ruling, Byrd didn't automatically lose his fourth amendment protections but there's are still the questions as to whether there was probable cause for the search and whether an unauthorized driver should be treated the same as a criminal.

 - Whether there was probable cause for a search after Mr. Byrd stating he had drugs in the car.